The Boucher (pronounced boo-shāy) Manufacturing Company, founded by H.E. Boucher, was

 Wide, or Standard gauge became the dominant size in the U.S. for tinplate toy trains during the 1920's

 as a result of World War I, which dramatically decreased foreign imports of 1 gauge models.
 Another reason

 that 1 gauge lost popularity in the U.S. was due to Lionel's introduction of Standard

 Boucher Manufacturing is best remembered today as the last of the makers of Standard gauge/Wide gauge

 revived the Standard gauge in the mid-1960's.
 The Boucher Manufacturing Company only made model

-ships previous to their 1923 purchase of Voltamp's line of trains.
+ships previous to their 1923 purchase of Voltamp's line of trains and tooling.

 electric toy train.
 When Boucher bought the Voltamp line in 1923, they retained three of the five